DLR-TS/mattermost-messenger/CONTRIBUTING.md

 ### Documentation

 All classes, functions, methods, global variables, etc. should have a docstring.
 The API reference documentation in the HTML documentation is generated from the docstrings by applying [Sphinx AutoAPI](https://sphinx-autoapi.readthedocs.io/en/latest/index.html).
-Note, that docstrings for global variables need to be put *after* the variable definition.
+See `README.md` on how to do that easily with Poetry.

 Please use the [Sphinx docstring format](https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html#the-sphinx-docstring-format) in the docstrings to describe parameters, return value, etc. for functions.
+Note that docstrings for global variables need to be put *after* the variable definition.

 General documentation pages can be added in ReStructured Text or Markdown format to the `docs` folder.
 Add them to `index.rst` to make them available.
 Markdown will be converted to ReStructured Text with [MyST](https://myst-parser.readthedocs.io), which also allows to embed ReStructured Text directives in Markdown.